Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 5 April 2025 13.33.42 UTC
+- WIB: Sabtu, 5 April 2025 14.22.52 UTC
-- WITA: Sabtu, 5 April 2025 14.33.42 UTC
+- WITA: Sabtu, 5 April 2025 15.22.52 UTC
-- WIT: Sabtu, 5 April 2025 15.33.42 UTC
+- WIT: Sabtu, 5 April 2025 16.22.52 UTC

 Kutipan Inspiratif:
-"I'm in favor of any technology that makes my work available to the reading public at a reasonable price."
+"My task, which I am trying to achieve is, by the power of the written word, to make you hear, to make you feel--it is, before all, to make you see."

-Kategori: technology
+Kategori: inspirational